 Agricultural preserve land is valued solely according to its agricultural use, rather than at a higher value that would reflect its potential use.
 The preferential valuation continues indefinitely, even if ownership changes.
-A tax credit is also allowed (Item 13.12).
-The expiration of an agricultural preserve can not take place until eight years after an expiration notice is filed.
+A tax credit is also allowed (Item 13.13).
+The expiration of an agricultural preserve can not take place until at least eight years after notice is given by either the owner or the local unit of government.
 Previous tax reductions are not repaid.

-The Metropolitan Preserves Act was adopted in 1980 and was last amended in 1994.
+The Metropolitan Preserves Act was adopted in 1980 and was last amended in 2003.

-Preferential valuation was given to approximately 325,000 acres in 2003.
+Preferential valuation under these provisions was given to approximately 183,000 acres in 2007.